MG-cpu90/assignment21/README.md

 * Delete the book from a collection

-## Installation
+## Usage and Installation

-* After the repository has been cloned, run npm install in the terminal window inside the project's root directory
+* After the GitHub repository has been cloned to your local device, run "npm install" in the terminal window inside the project's root directory

 * Open MongoDB inside another terminal window by running either "mongo" or "mongod"